proplot-dev/proplot/docs/tutorial5.rst

 ------------------------------

-ProPlot’s custom colormaps are instances of the new `~proplot.colortools.PerceptuallyUniformColormap` class (see :ref:`Registered colormaps` for a table).
+ProPlot’s custom colormaps are instances of the new `~proplot.styletools.PerceptuallyUniformColormap` class (see :ref:`Registered colormaps` for a table).
-`~proplot.colortools.PerceptuallyUniformColormap` objects generate
+`~proplot.styletools.PerceptuallyUniformColormap` objects generate
 colors by interpolating between coordinates in any of three possible “perceptually uniform” colorspaces: